Field hockey in the United States

 Field hockey in the United States is a sport which has only limited popular support.
-In the US the sport used to be female dominated as opposed to Europe's male dominant leagues.
+In the United States, the sport used to be female dominated as opposed to Europe's male dominant leagues.
 However, in the United States of America, there are few field hockey clubs, most play taking place between high school or college sides, almost entirely of females.
 The strength of college field hockey reflects the impact of Title IX which mandated that colleges should fund men's and women's sports programmes comparably.
 Pennsylvania is a hotbed for field hockey in the United States.

 History

 The modern game of field hockey originated in Europe, and grew due to the growth of public schools.
 Springfield College started playing the game when Dr. James Huff McCurdy composed a set of rules for American Field Hockey, and it continued to grow.

 Constance Applebee founded the United States Field Hockey Association (USFHA), after noticing a growing popularity in the sport.
 The Field Hockey Association of America (FHAA) was created six years later to govern men's field hockey in the United States.
 The USFHA and FHAA combined April 1993, and the United States Field Hockey Association emerged.
 The name eventually changed to USA Field Hockey, as we know it today.

 The game consists of 11 players, with two opposing teams.
 Curved sticks are used to move a ball across a 100 yard field, with the objective of scoring goals.
 It can be played both outdoors and indoors, with slightly different rules for each.